 The recognized chemical names are sodium o-benzosulflmide; sodium salt of 2, 3-dihydro-3-oxobenzisosulfonazole, 1, 2-benzisothiazolin-3-one-l, l-dioxide sodium salt dihydrate.
 Its common name is soluble saccharin.
 Empirical formula is C7H4NNa3O3S.2H2O.
 Its molecular weight is 241.19 and structural formula is as under:

-This standard was first issued in 1969 and subsequently revised in 1978 and 1997.
-In the second revision, the limits for toluenesulfonamide was reduced; and directions for storage and expiry date were incorporated.
+This standard was first published in 1969 and subsequently revised in 1978 and 1997.
+In the second revision, the limit for toluenesulfonamide was reduced; and directions for storage and expiry date were incorporated.

-In this revision the following major changes have been made:
+In this revision the following major changes have been done:

-The requirement for heavy metals has been removed as the limit of lead (contaminant in food colours) is already covered through the standard.
+The requirement for heavy metals has been removed as the limit of lead (contaminant in food colours) is already covered through the standard; and